Educational Support Program

 - Hearing loss

-- Hearing technology
+- Hearing technology and trouble shooting strategies

 - Educational implications of hearing loss

 - Use of strategies and accommodations for children with hearing impairment.

 - Increasing auditory access to curriculum